 The core of our research

 The reduced dimensionality of nanostructures and the strong manifestation of quantum effects in them lead to interesting phenomena and a plethora of possibilities for studying fundamental physics and applying the knowledge gained to create new devices and enable new technologies.
 At its core, our group’s research is concerned with fabricating and exploring nanostructures, with emphasis on the interaction of electrons, photons and phonons with and in them.
-More specifically, we investigate the movement of electrons over and through energy barriers (both within solids and into the vacuum), using excitation by heat, light, field, or other electrons, with phonons sometimes playing mediatory roles.
-We thus study both solid-state and vacuum devices, as well as the interface between the solid and the vacuum, where many interesting things happen.
-The primary nanomaterial of interest is the carbon nanotube, although we also work with nanostructures of other materials as need arises.
+More specifically, we investigate the movement of electrons over and through energy barriers (both within solids and into a vacuum), using excitation by heat, light, field, or other electrons, with phonons sometimes playing mediatory roles.
+We thus study both solid-state and vacuum devices, as well as the interface between the solid and vacuum, where many interesting things happen.
+The primary nanomaterial of interest is the carbon nanotube, although we also work with nanostructures of other materials as warranted.
 To gain a better feel for our works, click here for a brief video of our lab and here and here for two research talks by Alireza Nojeh.

 The applications we pursue